 Tasks vary from workplace to workplace.
 For example, general labourers at a construction site may use tools such as blowtorches or power drills, direct traffic during road construction, or set up scaffolding.
 In a factory setting, they may use forklifts or deliver materials.
 In the cleaning industry, general labourers may be expected to use high-powered cleaning tools, such as floor scrubbing and waxing machines; at other times, they may be asked to use tools such as mops and brooms.

-While general labourers tend to be concentrated in certain industries, almost every industry employs general labour at one time or another.
-Most general labourer jobs will be in construction and manufacturing or other physically demanding jobs such as cleaning and landscaping.
+While general labourers tend to be concentrated in certain industries, almost every industry employs general labourers at one time or another.
+Most general labourer jobs will be in construction and manufacturing, or other physically demanding jobs such as cleaning and landscaping.

 Businesses that deal primarily in office work or customer service may not think they employ general labour, but chances are they do!
 For example, a store might employ janitorial services to come in and wax the floors on a nightly basis, while an office may opt to hire someone to maintain the lawn and flowerbeds near the building.
 Other tasks might include painting or cleaning windows, and so on.